 Here is everything you will need to get about 8 to 9 mini lava cakes if you are using a mini muffin pan.

-• 3 oz (85g) high-quality dark chocolate (60–70%): You should go for high-quality chocolate; brands that I like are Ghirardelli, Lindt, or Callebaut for best results.
+- 3 oz (85g) high-quality dark chocolate (60–70%): You should go for high-quality chocolate; brands that I like are Ghirardelli, Lindt, or Callebaut for best results.
+Or try bold flavors like in dark chocolate quinoa crisps to experiment with texture.

 Optional Add-ins: